 Danny Beirne has been around the block.
-He has played for two U.S. presidents, opened and/or played with numerous internationally renowned entertainers (view list), released three albums with his east coast-based band, Skip Castro, in the 1980's, worked in the early 1990's with MCA recording artist Tommy Conwell, whose song I'm Not Your Man, was a number 1 hit, and he just keeps going.
+He has played for two U.S. presidents, opened and/or played with numerous internationally renowned entertainers (view list), released three albums with his east coast-based band, Skip Castro, in the 1980's, worked in the early 1990's with MCA recording artist Tommy Conwell, whose song I'm Not Your Man, was a number 1 hit, had a solo career blossom and thrive in the new millennium with the releases of two highly acclaimed CDs, and he just keeps going.
 He continues to wow concert and club audiences with his infectious, expressive singing, his powerhouse piano-playing, and a manic, carefree stage persona.

 How do you describe Danny's performance?
 Arresting?
 How about mind boggling?
 Devastating?
 Suffice it to say that Danny never fails to turn heads when he steps up to the keyboard.
 He has a dead-on, take-no-prisoners approach to the piano that is at once zany, gonzo, melodically brilliant, chordally dense, and rhythmically mesmerizing.
 Like the jazz and blues greats to whom he so frequently draws comparisons, after you've heard him play, you instantly recognize his style.
 To watch and listen to Danny build a piano solo from a few carefully chosen licks through some hypnotically inspired chops to a lightning-fast, banging crescendo is to be born again with a new belief in an awesome, as yet fairly unknown talent.